-Somedays it’s hard to be a therapist.
+Somedays it’s hard to be a therapist or a healer.
 You hear with an open heart the challenges of your clients.
-Often without thought to how witnessing your client’s experiences affect you.
+Often without thought of how witnessing your client’s experiences affect you.

 It’s noble work to be there for others.
 Honorable and generous.

 But, no one can truly witness the pain of others without it having an impact.
 You feel what others share.
 In the end, you have your own experience with their stories.
 Some clients mirror back work you need to do on your own.
 It’s like a reflecting pool of insight if you’re brave enough to listen.

 When it comes to particularly difficult issues, you may find many clients sharing similar stories.
 Central themes that come back to a core wound again and again.
 Call it synergy, God, whatever it is, the theme of the work you have to do in your own life seems to present itself over and over as if it’s saying to you, “are you ready to work on me yet?”

 As the Buddhist proverb says, “when the student is ready, the teacher will appear.”

 In your life, more often than you may realize, you are the student and your clients are the teachers.
 That is one of the incredible benefits of being a therapist or helping professional, working with the heart means that you will see the path to your own healing, again and again.